Chart Color Schemes

 Hebersham's young demographic places it in the bottom 15% of areas nationwide

-Hebersham has a median age of 33, which is younger than Greater Sydney's figure of 37 and Australia's national average of 38 years.
+Hebersham's median age is 33, which is younger than Greater Sydney's figure of 37 and Australia's national average of 38 years.
 Compared to Greater Sydney, Hebersham has a higher proportion of residents aged 5-14 (16.6%) but fewer residents aged 35-44 (11.7%).
-Between the 2021 Census and the present, the population of residents aged 15-24 has increased from 14.3% to 15.2%.
-Conversely, the proportion of residents aged 45-54 has decreased from 12.1% to 10.9%, and the proportion of residents aged 25-34 has dropped from 13.6% to 12.5%.
+Between the 2021 Census and the present, the population aged 15-24 has increased from 14.3% to 15.2%, while the 45-54 age group has decreased from 12.1% to 10.9% and the 25-34 age group has dropped from 13.6% to 12.5%.
 By 2041, population forecasts indicate significant demographic changes in Hebersham.
-The 85+ cohort is projected to grow by 191%, adding 146 residents and reaching a total of 223.
-This growth is part of an overall trend towards demographic aging, with residents aged 65 and older representing 98% of the anticipated population growth.
-Meanwhile, the populations of residents aged 15-24 and 55-64 are expected to decline.
+The 85+ cohort is projected to grow by 186%, adding 145 residents to reach a total of 223.
+This growth is part of an overall trend towards demographic aging, with residents aged 65 and older representing all anticipated population growth.
+Conversely, the 45-54 and 55-64 age cohorts are expected to experience population declines.